ahmedag91/linux-80211n-csitool-supplementary/matlab/MicroDopplersCSI/README_MircoDopplers.md

 # Description

 The files in this folder are just an incremental work added to the original [CSI tool](https://github.com/dhalperi/linux-80211n-csitool-supplementary).
 The in this folder files were implemented in Matlab 2019b.
 The purpose of these files is to process the measured raw CSI data and compute the true micro-Doppler signatures by means of the spectrograms.
 The Matlab files are documented.
-Just run the 'main.m' file in Matlab and it will ask to choose a file with '.dat' extension.
+Just run the `main.m` file in Matlab and it will ask to choose a file with `.dat` extension.
 This file should contain the collected raw CSI data.
 If you find this library is useful for your research work, please cite the papers below

 # Citation